freeCodeCamp/freeCodeCamp/guide/english/certifications/coding-interview-prep/project-euler/problem-152-writing-one-half-as-a-sum-of-inverse-squares/index.md

 ---
-title: 'Problem 152: Writing half as a sum of inverse squares'
+title: 'Problem 152: Writing one half as a sum of inverse squares'
 ---
 ## Problem 152: Writing one half as a sum of inverse squares